stuart-gill/sunny65/README.md

 https://sqlitebrowser.org/dl/
 ```

-Also, make sure you have numpy installed and accessible for Python 3
+Make sure you have numpy installed and accessible for Python 3.
+Numpy is used to calculate distances with lat/long coordinates

 ```
 https://numpy.org/